 This metric serves as a high-level measure of case management effectiveness.
-Comparing open and closed case counts can help to flag potential needs such as better use of case plans, increased settlement rates, or even hiring additional resources.
+Comparing open and closed case counts can help flag potential needs, such as better use of case plans, increased settlement rates, or even hiring additional resources.

 Longer cases are more expensive, so shortening average cycle times directly translates into cost savings.
 Measuring cycle time helps you understand the true risk profile of your claims and save on litigated claim costs, in terms of both legal spend and indemnity.

 It is critical that case tasks – such as the letter to claims accepting a case and communications with the court – be completed on time to avoid penalties or even negative case outcomes.
 This metric makes it easy to monitor tasks consistently and keep the task completion rate high.